Apple Pay Not Working on iPhone? Here’s How to Fix It

 Here are the most common causes:

-Quick Checks Before Troubleshooting
+Quick Checks Before You Start Troubleshooting

-• Check if the merchant accepts Apple Pay: Look for the Apple Pay or contactless payment symbol at checkout.
+• Check if the merchant accepts Apple Pay: Look for the Apple Pay or contactless symbol at checkout.

-• Make sure your device supports Apple Pay: iPhones with Face ID or Touch ID (except iPhone 5s) are required.
+• Make sure your device supports Apple Pay: iPhones with Face ID or Touch ID, except iPhone 5s, are required.

-Basic Fixes to Try First
+Easy Fixes to Try First for Apple Pay Issues

-Restart Your Device
+Restart Your iPhone

-A simple restart clears temporary system glitches that may interfere with Apple Pay.
+Restarting clears temporary system glitches that may interfere with Apple Pay.

 1. Long press the Side and Volume button of your iPhone.